Próspera: Taxation and residency

+Experiments on humans

+In 2023, Bryan Johnson came to the island to be injected with a genetically enhancing drug.
+The drug, which was not approved by the FDA, stimulates bodily production of follistatin.
+Christin Glorioso, a neuroscientist and physician stated that "These [the drugs in question] have no evidence for working, don’t make sense from a scientific perspective and likely will kill someone by inducing cancer or liver failure."

 Controversy

 Repeal efforts

 During her 2021 presidential campaign, Xiomara Castro made the repeal of the ZEDE law a key issue.
 In April 2022, Honduran President Xiomara Castro signed legislation to repeal the ZEDEs, citing sovereignty concerns.
 She referred to Próspera as a creation of a "narco-regime" and declaring self-governing ZEDEs like Próspera unconstitutional.
 Despite this, Próspera continues to operate, arguing that existing ZEDE agreements grant it legal stability for 50 years.
 In response to the repeal, Honduras Próspera Inc. sued Honduras for up to $10.7 billion in damages, equivalent to one-third of the country's GDP.
 In July 2022, the U.S. State Department expressed concerns that repealing the ZEDE law might violate international trade agreements, including the DR-CAFTA free trade agreement.

 The founder of Próspera, Erick Brimen, also has spent hundreds of thousands of dollars to lobby U.S. legislators to put sanctions on Honduras and end U.S. aid to the country if the Honduran government does not allow Próspera to continue operations.
 In 2024, U.S. Representative Steven Horsford pressured Honduras by advocating for denying visas to their government officials if Honduras did not do as Próspera wanted (Brimen donated $5,000 to Horsford's campaign in 2023).
 In the 2024 U.S. House budget, members also tried to pressure Honduras to allow ZEDEs to continue how they wish.
-U.S. Representative María Elvira Salazar has claimed, "Socialists once again show that they are more interested in their own power and ideology than in the prosperity of their country."
 As of 2025, ZEDEs—including Próspera—remain operational despite ongoing legal disputes.